Last Updated on February 12, 2026 by George Pavlopoulos

 Practical information about the train to Sóller

 You can take the train to Sóller from downtown Palma.
 Actually, the Tren de Sóller has its own platform.
-From April to October, there are more frequent itineraries from Palma to Sóller; from October to March, you can still reach Sóller but be prepared for longer intervals between the trains.
+From April to October, there are more frequent itineraries from Palma to Sóller; from October to March, you can still reach Sóller, but be prepared for longer intervals between the trains.
 In January, the line remains closed for maintenance.

-A personal tip
+A personal tip for your Soller train trip

 What to expect from the train journey to Sóller

-The journey from Palma to Sóller takes one hour.
-Talking from my own experience, I can say that there are two kinds of landscapes during the journey.
-From Palma to Bunyola’s picturesque town, the landscape is flat, with fields full of oranges and lemons.
+From Palma to Bunyola, the landscape is flat, with fields full of oranges and lemons.
 From Bunyola to Sóller, the landscape becomes more dramatic, though.
 The train goes through 13 tunnels, some short ones, others almost 3 km long, and the train will climb slowly towards the mountains.
-The landscape is rougher, and the air becomes fresh.
+The landscape is rougher, and the air becomes fresher.

-Although you are in the Mediterranean and the landscape you have in mind is probably the one on the first part of the journey, the truth is that the second part of the trip is the most impressive.
-People with a car (rent one here) in Mallorca usually drive to Bunyola and take the train to Sóller.
-However, I did find the switch of the scenery from mild to rough really deserving of the journey.
-In my opinion, and if you want to have the real experience, book your ticket from Palma to Sóller, not from Bunyola.
-You won’t regret it.
+Although you are in the Mediterranean and the landscape you have in mind is probably the one from the first part of the journey, the truth is that the second part of the trip is the most impressive.

-Is there anything else to do?
+Is there anything else to do on this side of Mallorca?

-Yes.
-After reaching the town of Sóller, you actually have two options.
 The first one is to spend the day in Sóller; the second is to take the tram to the Port de Sóller.
-Don’t be confused; these are two different places.
+Don’t be confused: these are two different places.

-The tram is an attraction by itself, too.
-The owner is Ferrocarril de Sóller, which is the same company operating the Tren de Sóller.
 The so-called Tranvia de Sóller is the first electric tram in Spain.
-There are 17 stops in the line but don’t expect anything more than a simple platform.
-The numbers 1-3 are the original ones, dating back from 1913.
-One of the tram line highlights is definitely the crossing of a small bridge: the tram seems to fit really hard there!
+There are 17 stops in the line, but don’t expect anything more than a simple platform.
+The numbers 1-3 are the original ones, dating back to 1913.
+One of the tram line’s highlights is definitely crossing a small bridge: the tram seems to fit really tightly there!

-A few info for each one of the two destinations:
+Information for each of the two destinations

 Sóller